 Welcome to October!
 The stores are full of Halloween and Fall decorations, but we know this month is so much more than All Hallows Eve.
 While you are lesson planning and thinking of interesting topics for your students, mark your calendar for these 8 important dates.
 Have a wonderful October!

 Around the world, there are over 285 million individuals with a visual impairment.
 Because October is Blindness Awareness Month, it’s also the perfect opportunity to teach your students about how their eyes work, develop, and how to protect them.
 Our Eyes Unit offers all of these Topics and more!

 On this holiday, we honor all Native American peoples around the country.
 This is an opportunity to introduce new cultures to your classroom through our Native America Unit.
 We also offer specific Units by region, including the Plains Indians, Northwest Coast Peoples, and Southwest Peoples.

-The United States is a nation of immigrants and it’s important to celebrate our differences!
+“Give me your tired, your poor, your huddled masses yearning to breathe free.”
 On this day in 1886, the Statue of Liberty was officially dedicated, serving as a welcoming beacon to those coming to America through Ellis Island.
-We offer three different Units that highlight the beginning of this American experience: Ellis Island, Immigration, and the Statue of Liberty.
+We offer three different Units highlighting this American experience: Ellis Island, Immigration, and the Statue of Liberty.
+For your younger readers, they’ll love our new Units on U.S. Symbols and Flags and Other Symbols.
 Use this time to have your students explore their own genealogy and discover where their family originally came from.

 October 31 – Halloween